oslabs-beta/QueryFlow/README.md

 </br>
 </div>

 4. Within each query's component, toggle between the query string used and a table of the performance of each iteration of the query.
 A bar chart shows the average speed for each time "Run Query" was executed for a particular query name.
-The scatter plot shows the most recent time "Run Query" was executed, with speeds (planning time, execution time, total) for each iteration that contributes to the average time.
+The scatter plot shows the most recent time "Run Query" was executed, with speeds (planning time, execution time, total time) for each iteration that contributes to the average time.

-5. A dropdown menu at the top of the components allow you to select past queries for side-by-side comparison.
+5. A dropdown menu at the top of the components allow you to select past queries for a side-by-side comparison.
 If you no longer need a particular query, there is a trashcan button to delete that particular query analysis.

   <div align="center">
   <a>